Facebook’s AI for detecting hate speech is facing its biggest challenge yet

 For the rest, Facebook intends to estimate the “prevalence” of undetected toxic content, meaning the number of times its users are likely seeing it in their feeds.
 The estimate is derived by sampling content views on Facebook and Instagram, measuring the incidences of toxic content within those views, then extrapolating that number to the entire Facebook community.
 But Facebook has yet to produce prevalence numbers for hate posts and several other categories of harmful content.

 Nor does Facebook actively report how many hours toxic posts missed by the AI stayed visible to users, or how many times they were shared, before their eventual removal.
-Nor has the company offered similar estimates for misinformation posts.
+In addition, the company does not offer similar estimates for misinformation posts.

 That Breitbart video from the doctors claiming that Hydroxychloroquine cures the coronavirus has been going crazy in anti-vax, anti-mask, reopen Facebook Groups today.
 Its at >20 mil views on FB.
 And that doesn't include all the private groups it's been spreading through. pic.twitter.com/QJ8ocMf3aM